gooseprime/RMA/README.md

 4. **🔍 Interactive Explorer**: Demographics and correlation analysis
 5. **📋 Reports**: Comprehensive summaries and downloads

+### 📖 Detailed Visual Guide
+For a complete walkthrough with screenshots and detailed explanations of what you'll see, check out the **[Visual Guide](VISUAL_GUIDE.md)** - it shows exactly what each tab looks like and how to use all the features.

 ## 📁 Project Structure

 ```